Thursday, March 19, 2009

 1/2 cup chopped cilantro

 Cut the eggplants in quarters, lengthwise and slice each long piece into 1/2 inch half slices cross-wise.
-Salt the slices and let sit in a strainer overnight.
-The next day, pat dry and spread out on a couple of sheet pans.
-Coat the slices lightly with vegetable oil and roast at 400 degrees until browned, turning once and making sure not to burn the slices.
-This can take anywhere from 15 - 25 minutes, depending on the weight and color of the pans and the oven.
+Pat dry, toss with olive oil until all slices are coated and spread out on a couple of sheet pans.
+Roast at 400 degrees until browned, turning once and making sure not to burn the slices.
+This can take anywhere from 15 - 25 minutes.

 Mix together the tomato paste, garlic, lemon juice, spices, and half of the chopped cilantro in a serving bowl.
 Add the eggplant slices, coating them with the tomato mixture.
-Garnish with the remaining chopped cilantro.
+(Can be made up to this point a day ahead of serving) Garnish with the remaining chopped cilantro.
 Serve at room temperature.
 Serves 6